xXxTheDarkprogramerxXx/PS4-Universal-Prx/README.md

-  string GetIDPS();//Gets IDPS of the console using machdep string GetPSID();//Gets the PSID of the console string GetKernelVersion();//gets the kernel version string KernelGetOpenPsId();//gets the PSID there are to calls for some reason int MountSaveData(string TITLEID,string fingerprint);//mounts a selected int UnMountSaveData();//required to unmount savedata if you dont unmount it will cause an app crash int SendMessageToPS4(string Message);//Send a notification to the ps4
+  string GetIDPS();//Gets IDPS of the console using machdep string GetPSID();//Gets the PSID of the console string GetKernelVersion();//gets the kernel version string KernelGetOpenPsId();//gets the PSID there are two calls for some reason int MountSaveData(string TITLEID,string fingerprint);//mounts a selected int UnMountSaveData();//required to unmount savedata if you dont unmount it will cause an app crash int SendMessageToPS4(string Message);//Send a notification to the ps4